 eCommerce Integration – Squarespace vs. WordPress

 As an eCommerce platform, WordPress stays ahead of the curve.
 Running an online store is cheaper on WordPress compared to Squarespace.
-Plus, it offers too many features than Squarespace.
+Plus, it offers more features than Squarespace.
 With a plugin like WooCommerce, you can build a fully-fledged online store on WordPress.

 Ease of Migration

-One of the important factors you need to consider while choosing a publishing platform is that how easily you can migrate your content to other platforms.
-A good publishing platform comes with an easy-to-use export tool that helps you easily move your content to any other platforms.
+One of the important factors you need to consider when choosing a publishing platform is that how easily you can migrate your content to other platforms.
+A good publishing platform comes with an easy-to-use export tool that helps you easily move your content to any other platform.

 WordPress is shipped with an export tool that helps you easily export all your data.
-Aside from your content, you can export your themes, plugins and even the entire WordPress install.
+Besides your content, you can export your themes, plugins, and even the entire WordPress install.